Restaurant SEO: 7 Tips To Boost Your Organic Performance

 Next, you need a process for responding promptly and thoughtfully to every new review — positive or negative.
 For positive reviews, a simple “thank you” can go a long way in reinforcing their experience.
 For negative reviews, aim to provide a professional, empathetic response that resolves the issue if possible.
 If you’re not sure how to respond, we’ve put together a list of customizable review responses your brand can use right now.

 It’s also wise to have a system for actively soliciting new authentic reviews from your happy customers.
-For example, you could hand out cards when customers pay, with a QR code that links to your reviews page.
+For example, you could hand out cards to customers with a QR code that links to your reviews page.

 The more fresh, positive review content you can generate, the better your online reputation and local ranking potential becomes.
 Just don’t incentivize reviews in a way that violates Google’s policies.